GalvanizeOpenSource/100-ds-problems/100-problems.md

 1. You have a pandas DataFrame `berries` which contains columns `type` and `size`.
 Select all the (rows representing) blueberries larger than 0.5 cm in size.

 1. You have a pandas DataFrame `berries` which contains columns `type` and `size`.
-Create a dataframe containing the largest berry of each size.
+Create a dataframe containing the largest berry of each type.

 1. You have a pandas DataFrame containing observations of stock prices over time, it contains columns `stock`, `day` and `price`.
 Create a data frame that contains the stock price for each stock on the *day after* they achieve their maximum price.